jenstroeger/python-package-template/README.md

 The [sync-with-upstream.yaml](https://github.com/jenstroeger/python-package-template/blob/main/.github/workflows/sync-with-upstream.yaml) GitHub Acions workflow checks this template repo daily and automatically creates a pull request in the downstream repo if there is a new release.
 Make sure to set up the GitHub username and email address in this workflow accordingly.

-## Versioning, publishing and changelog
+## Versioning, publishing and distributions

 To enable automation for [semantic versioning](https://semver.org/), package publishing, and changelog generation it is important to use meaningful [conventional commit messages](https://www.conventionalcommits.org/)!
 This package template already has a built-in semantic release support enabled which is set up to take care of all three of these aspects — every time changes are pushed to the `release` branch.